New Hampshire Labor Laws Guide

 Furthermore, New Hampshire laws also include the following professions in overtime exceptions:

-Also, employees that work in seasonal, recreational, and amusement establishments are exempt from overtime laws if the establishment does not operate on the location for more than 7 months during a calendar year.
+Also, employees who work in seasonal, recreational, and amusement establishments are exempt from overtime laws if the establishment doesn’t operate at the location for more than 7 months during a calendar year.

 New Hampshire break laws

-Unlike overtime laws, the state of New Hampshire does not adhere to federal laws when it comes to breaks.
+Unlike overtime laws, the state of New Hampshire doesn’t adhere to federal laws when it comes to breaks.

 Exceptions to break laws in New Hampshire

-Even though employers are not legally required to provide rest periods, the general consensus is that they will offer a 24-hour rest day after working for 7 consecutive days.
+Although employers aren’t legally required to provide rest periods, the general consensus is that they’ll offer a 24-hour rest day after employees have worked for 7 consecutive days.

 New Hampshire breastfeeding laws

-According to New Hampshire law, all mothers are free to breastfeed in public if they are legally allowed to be at the location.
+According to New Hampshire law, all mothers are free to breastfeed in public if they’re legally allowed to be at the location.
+Furthermore, all New Hampshire employers with 6 or more employees are obligated to provide nursing mothers with 30-minute unpaid lactation breaks for every 3 hours of work.

 New Hampshire leave requirements

-The FLSA does not require employers to provide time off.
+The FLSA doesn’t require employers to provide time off.
 Still, many employers will offer paid time off as a way to keep employees satisfied.

-On the other hand, there are certain regulations in each state that require employers to offer certain types of time off, in general.
+On the other hand, certain regulations in each state require employers to offer certain types of time off, in general.

 Depending on the circumstances, leave in the state of New Hampshire can be: